What is Sports Premium Grant?

 Impact of the Sports Premium Grant.

-- Through Yoga children are developing their core strength.
+- Through Multiskills and Gymnastics children are developing their core strength.
 Children’s posture is improving and their ability to maintain their own core strength has improved during task times.
 Children are becoming more focused with their writing and this is becoming evident across different areas within the key stage.

 - Many different after school clubs have been implemented.
 Through the school council children have chosen clubs according to their developing interests.
-Children have had the opportunity to participate in Yoga, Gymnastics, Multi-skills, Football, Athletics, Poperise, Archery and Zumba.
-All after clubs were fully booked.
-All key-stage 1 children have participated in Multi-skills and Gymnastics festivals at Oasis Winteringham Academy.
-As part of progression and links with other schools, the year 2 children have competed with Signhills Infants at Oasis Winteringham.
+Children have had the opportunity to participate in Gymnastics, Multi-skills, Football, Athletics and Zumba.
+All after clubs are well attended.
+Key-stage 1 children have participated in Multi-skills and Gymnastics festivals at Oasis Wintringham Academy.
+As part of progression and links with other schools, the year 2 children have competed with Signhills Infants at Oasis Wintringham.

 - Training for lunch time supervisors has facilitated structured games during lunch time play.
 Children’s team building skills are continually developing and behavioural problems are considerably less evident.